Classic Cols of the Southern Alps

 Day 4: Barcelonnette to Auron

-The gravity-defying road to the Cime de la Bonette (1808m) was built in the 1930s as part of the Maginot line military fortifications along the French/Italian border.
-Cyclists really get to fully appreciate this magnificent bit of road building into the remote mountains, with only the occasional crumbling concrete gunning post deterring from its natural beauty.
-The actual Col de la Bonette (2717m) has been cut out of the narrow ridge, providing a cunning shortcut for those who can’t face the final ‘cheeky’ gradients.
+The gravity-defying road to the Cime de la Bonette (2802m) was built in the 1930s as part of the Maginot line military fortifications along the French-Italian border.
+Cyclists get to fully appreciate this magnificent bit of road building into the remote mountains, with only the occasional crumbling concrete gunning post deterring from its natural beauty.
+The actual Col de la Bonette (2717m) has been cut out of the narrow ridge, providing a handy short cut for those who can’t face the final gradients!

-The descent to Saint-Étienne-de-Tinée will certainly put a smile on your face.
+The descent to Saint-Étienne-de-Tinée is a treat.
 All that remains is a final push to the ski station of Auron (1610m).

-Today’s optional extra takes you up the very narrow, remote and challenging Col de la Moutière (2452m), which in places is not much more than a surfaced farm track.
+Today’s optional extra takes you up the very narrow, remote, and challenging Col de la Moutière (2452m), which in places is not much more than a surfaced farm track.
+It’s a wonderful climb, nonetheless.

 Classic route: 65km with 1800m ascent [ride profile]